shapedthought/aws_collect/README.md

 ## Usage

-The script is now a command-line interface (CLI) tool.
+The script is a command-line interface (CLI) tool.
 Save it as `aws_collect.py` and run it from your terminal.

 #### **1. Get Help**